mpetitjean22/nat_project/performance/public_download.md

 # wget Performance Results
 ## Process
-In order to test how the NAT is able to process many packets coming in and out through the same mapping, I set up a download test.
+In order to test how the NAT is able to process many packets coming in and out through the same connection, I set up a download test.
 In this test, we download a large file from the internet.
 This test is more focused on how the NAT is able to process packets.

 ``` sh
 # download kernel